tonyc/open890/README.md

 * Make your changes in a branch in your own repo
 * Open a pull request!

+## Donors

+The following people have graciously donated monetarily to open890, in alphabetical order.
+If you would like to donate, please contact Tony at tcollen at gmail.com

+* Guy Bujold, VE2CXA
+* Willi Föckeler, DK6DT
+* Philip Hartwell, VK6GX
+* Rick Lapp, KC2FD
+* Jeff Sloane, KE6L

 ## Legal mumbo-jumbo

 This project is licensed under the MIT license.
 Please see [MIT-LICENSE](MIT-LICENSE) for more details.